-Voting agendas (topics) are created or imported into the TownVOTE software.
-Voting rules are defined by the operator to match the ones their group currently uses (e.g. Simple Majority vs. 2/3 Majority) so that the software can automatically determine a Pass/Fail status for each vote.
+Voting agenda (topics) is created or imported into the TownVOTE software.
+Voting rules are defined by the operator to match the quantum of votes (e.g. Simple Majority vs. 2/3 Majority) required to automatically determine a Pass/Fail status for each vote.

 The rules can be applied universally to all voting items (motions, amendments), or they can be individualized per vote.

 Prior to voting, a Participant List is created or imported to tell the system who is allowed to vote and how many participants will be voting.
+TownVOTE can automatically ignore anyone who is in the Participant List, but chooses not to vote.
 Votes can be anonymous or voter info can be added and displayed on the screen for complete transparency.